How to Save $600–$1,200/Year on Streaming (Rotation Strategy)

 29.5 million Americans already do this

 Serial churners — consumers who cancel three or more services within two years — now number 29.5 million, representing 23% of all SVOD subscribers.
 They drive 41% of all new sign-ups and 42% of all cancellations.
-This isn't abandonment — it's optimization.
+This isn't abandonment.
+It's optimization.

 Bundles are the industry's response: the Disney+/Hulu/Max bundle achieves an 80% retention rate after three months.
 But even bundles can be rotated if you're disciplined.